-The (Cleveland) Roundtable reconvened in August after taking a break for the July 4th holiday.
+The (Cincinnati) Roundtable reconvened in August after taking a break for the July 4th holiday.
 To get the energy up for everyone, the topic seemed to be poised to get people involved.
 We discussed the idea of approachability and leadership.
 To get everyone talking, the small groups considered the following questions:

 - What do you, or companies, do with ineffective leaders?